SGS Emergency Grant

 Results and Payment

-Decisions will be communicated via the student’s official U of T email address within 2-3 weeks once an application is deemed complete and includes all required documentation.
-Emergency Loans may be approved in the interim for eligible students.
+An application is deemed complete once all information and required documentation has been collected, Decisions will be communicated via the student’s official U of T email address.
+Emergency Loans may be approved for students during the application process for eligible students.

 Students will normally receive grant payments via direct deposit to their personal Canadian bank account.
 If banking information is not entered by students’ on their ACORN account, payments will be issued by cheque and sent by Canada Post to the personal mailing address listed on ACORN.
 Students should ensure that their current mailing address and associated address expiry date is updated on ACORN to avoid delays in payment.